Let’s talk about that 10 days rule for newborn photography

 why 10 days?

 Why has it become a “rule” instead of a recommendation that newborn photography HAVE TO be captured within such a small time frame?
 Well, to start, newborn babies are born with nearly 300 ‘bones’, while a full-grown adult has a measly 206.
 Why is this relevant you ask?
 A newborn really has nearly 300 bones & cartilage pieces, which after that 10-14days (2 weeks) mark, start to fuse together into calcified bone, which makes it much harder for them to return to that in-the-womb position they’ve been in for the last 9 months.
-It is much more comfortable for them to be moulded into the adorable position while they still have the luxury of pure flexibility.
+It is much more comfortable for them to be molded into the adorable position while they still have the luxury of pure flexibility.
 That being said, every baby is different, and it depends on their individual growth speed rather than a widely spread “rule” whether or not they are safely able to participate in a true newborn session.
-I personally recommend scheduling the session after 3-5 days, especially for breastfeeding moms, in order to make sure baby has somewhat of a feeding schedule and has learnt to latch correctly in order to get enough milk.
-Of course I prefer to schedule before that 10 day mark to make my “job” a little easier, but it’s not something I strictly enforce.
+I personally recommend scheduling the session after 3-5 days, especially for breastfeeding moms, in order to make sure baby has somewhat of a feeding schedule and has learned to latch correctly in order to get enough milk.
+Of course, I prefer to schedule before that 10-day mark to make my “job” a little easier, but it’s not something I strictly enforce.
 In fact, I have a slight bias towards older babies who come in full of newborn chub.

 is there really a difference? do you have examples?

 Yes, there is a HUGE difference between 2 days new, 2 weeks new, and 2 months new.
 BUT it may not always be what you think; it simply means that the images are different.
-Which isn’t that the case with all babies anyway?
+But isn’t that the case with all babies anyway?
 Here are a few examples of past sessions (captions have the details about their session).

 23 days new – this little guy actually came to the studio twice! when he was 15 days, he wanted nothing to do with it and just wanted to be held (can you blame him?), so we scheduled a second session and he was a dream baby at 3 weeks.